WE ARE NOMURA

 Inoue also supervises training for new employees at the Creative Division.
 He says that when you develop your creativity, your work itself becomes more enjoyable.

-Inoue: “When I was asked to concept design a place to drink coffee, I thought that if I created it without thinking about it, I would end up with concept design that would have the atmosphere of a major coffee chain that is currently doing well.
-What's important is to think about the root cause of the moment when you feel that coffee is truly delicious.This could be coffee you drink outside on a cold day, or instant coffee brewed for you by your child.
-If you think about the roots, it shouldn't be concept design like a major coffee chain.
+Inoue: "When I'm asked to concept design a place to drink coffee, if I create it without thinking about anything, I think it will end up being concept design with a nice atmosphere like the major coffee chains that are doing well right now.
+But what's important here is to think about the root of it: what kind of situation is the moment when you feel that the coffee is truly delicious?
+That could be coffee you drink outside on a very cold day, or instant coffee made for you by your child.
+If you think about it to the root, it won't end up being concept design like the major coffee chains.

-Inoue concept design with an emphasis on not only the visible parts, but also the stories behind them.
+Inoue's concept design place emphasis not only on the visible aspects, but also on the stories behind them.

-Armed with the power of imagination = product power, we continue to create concept design that stand out from the rest.
+Armed with the belief that "creativity = product power," we continue to create concept design that stand out from the rest.

 *The contents are as of December 2023.